Sign In Forgot Password

 Join us on Shabbat

 Warm, vibrant, welcoming…these are the words you'll hear used to describe our Shabbat services.
-Whether you're new to the area or our congregation, joining us for a Shabbat service is the perfect way to experience our community and make a connection with Temple Beth Am.
+Whether you are new to the area or our congregation, or are a long term member, joining us for a Shabbat service is the perfect way to experience our community and build your connection with Temple Beth Am.

 If you've never experienced a Happy Minyan service, you'll be hooked after your first Shabbat.
-Based on the musical influence of Rabbi Shlomo Carlebach, our Kabbalat Shabbat service will introduce you to new tunes, a lively atmosphere and a more relaxed environment to celebrate the welcoming of the Sabbath.
-Join us Friday evening at 6PM for an uplifting experience.
+Our Kabbalat Shabbat service will introduce you to new tunes, a lively atmosphere and a more relaxed environment to celebrate the welcoming of Shabbat.
+Join us Friday evening at 6PM in the Brunn Chapel for an uplifting experience.

 Shabbat Morning Services